Azure/CanadaPubSecALZ/docs/policy/authoring-guide.md

 3. Edit `azurepolicy.config.json`.

-    Information from this file is used as part of deploying Azure Policy definitions.
+    Information from this file is used as part of deploying Azure Policy definition.

     Example: